soslan/web-sauce/README.md

 TODO
 ====

-* Ability to add custom CSS and JavaScript to a web page by its hostname.
+* [DONE] Ability to add custom CSS and JavaScript to a web page by its hostname.
 * Implement wildcards for hostnames.
 * [DONE] Switch to pageAction.
 * Add hooks on webRequest.